MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://get-spark.com

-  Spark is simple, 100% open source software for accepting Dash payments.
+  Spark is simple, 100% open source software for accepting MarteX payments.
 Designed from the ground up to be familiar and with wide community support, all keys and funds remain in your control at all times.